rcrowther/django-taxonomy/README.md

 CASCADE means if the Term is deleted, the element is deleted also.
 One day this will be an important decision.
 Use SET_NULL or SET_DEFAULT if you generally want to keep material even if the taxonomy is changed or discarded.

-Also (related_name selects are switched off)[https://docs.djangoproject.com/en/3.1/ref/models/fields/#django.db.models.ForeignKey.related_name].
+Also [related_name selects are switched off](https://docs.djangoproject.com/en/3.1/ref/models/fields/#django.db.models.ForeignKey.related_name).
 Related name selects will let you see a term and find the objects attached to it.
 But I'll be ok searching MyModel for elements in a category.
 Your choice.

 It's possible you may want to leave an object without a parent.
 That could mean 'unpublished', or mean 'dont destroy with the category'.
 To do that, enable null or a default on the field,